-We’ve had some bad experiences adopting to people out of the area so in general, we will keep our adoptions reasonably local unless the adopter is someone we know personally.
+We’ve had some bad experiences adopting to people out of the area so in general, we will keep our adoptions reasonably local (within two hours of Crestview/FWB) unless the adopter is someone we know personally.
 It’s just a bit odd when someone is willing to travel several hours to adopt a “regular dog” or, if the dog is a super-premium type, we can easily find a local adopter.
 This isn’t written in stone, but if we do want to consider an unknown out-of-area adopter, we will do a thorough background check before approval.

 Occasionally, we bring pets into the rescue who, for whatever reason, are not highly adoptable, or even, rarely, adoptable at all.
 It’s usually unintentional in that we discover their issues only after we have committed to them.
 It happens.
 Although we are often surprised when a dog or cat we have deemed unadoptable suddenly gets themselves adopted!